xBuki/Campus-Utility/README.md

 - Database - uses MySQL with a small configuration layer. (revamp).

 Requirements
 - JDK 8 with JavaFX(I am using Azul Zulu 8 FX) or you can use JDK+11 with OpenJFX dependencies.
 - Gradle Wrapper (included)
 - MySQL 8.

+Getting Started & Run
+- A. Generic Nodes
+  - Create data files.
+    You MUST run the `Loader` class once (it writes `student.dat`, `department.dat`, `instructor.dat`, `course.dat` and `enrollment.dat` to the working directory).
+      - If you see a FileNotFoundException: `student.dat` or any other `.dat` file, your working directory is wrong or the files are empty.
+Run `Loader` again.
+    Once you run the loader, you can run the `driver.java` class.

+- B. Database (MySQL)

 License
 - Apache-2.0 license